kobi-s/combpy/README.md

 # Combpy
-A lightweight tool for cracking hashes with known values
+A lightweight tool for cracking hashes with known values.

+Sometimes developers rely on well-known parameters in generating Hashes for web applications.
+This tool came to help understand what values and separations were used to create the Hash.
+There is no need to explain the potential.

 ![ezgif-1-0b6c1902a8](https://user-images.githubusercontent.com/20946532/175826400-afb84e97-29bc-4d9c-ae0f-ea873f266f8b.gif)

 ## Supported algorithms:
 Since hashlib is "backed" by OpenSSL, all of the algorithms provided by that library are available, including: